-Disclosure: This is my observations and understanding based on the medical resources listed below.
+Disclosure: This is my observations and understanding based on reviews with medical professionals on the medical resources listed below.
 You should always consult your health professional when you are unsure about anything, are feeling concerned, experience pain or discomfort.

 Nakai Y, Mine M, Nishio J, Maeda T, Imanaka M, Ogita S. Effects of maternal prone position of the umbilical arterial flow.
 Acta Obstet GynecolScand.
 1998;77((10)):967–9. doi: 10.1080/j.1600-0412.1998.771003.x; https://pubmed.ncbi.nlm.nih.gov/9849838/.

 Miller T.A., Joss-Moore L, Menon S.C, Weng C, Puchalski M.D.
 Umbilical Artery Systolic to Diastolic Ratio is Associated with Growth and Myocardial Performance in Infants with Hypoplastic Left Heart Syndrome.
 Prenat Diagn.
 2014 Feb; 34(2): 128–133. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3999234/.

 Oliveira C, Lopes M.A.B, Rodrigues A.S, Zugaib M, Francisco R.P.V.
 Influence of the prone position on a stretcher for pregnant women on maternal and fetal hemodynamic parameters and comfort in pregnancy.
 Clinics (Sao Paulo).
 2017 Jun; 72(6): 325–332. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5463251/.